 - For a smoother chutney, mash with a fork or pulse briefly in a food processor once cooled.

-- Always finish with the EVOO off heat - this preserves its flavor and gives the chutney a velvety texture.
+- Always finish with the EVOO off heat: it preserves the flavor and gives the chutney a velvety texture.

 - Use a vegetable peeler to get wide strips of orange peel without the bitter white pith.